jlucktay/golang-web-dev/024_hands-on/11_hands-on/README.md

-# Starting with the code in the "starting-files" folder:
+# Starting with the code in the "starting-files" folder

 ## wire this program up so that it works